JamesANZ/prediction-market-mcp/README.md

 This will automatically configure the MCP server using `npx`.
 No API keys are required.

-**Generate a new install link:** Run `npm run generate-cursor-link` to generate a fresh install link with the latest configuration.

 ### Prerequisites

 - Node.js (v18 or higher)